junxit/us-congress-bills-110/metadata.md

 - 2007-10-22 — Placed on the Union Calendar, Calendar No. 248.
 - 2007-10-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-394, Part I.
 - 2007-10-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-394, Part I.
+- 2007-10-23 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.